teamblockbeats/blockbeats/guide.md

 this will return some account addresses and private keys, these can be imported into your metamask wallet if you need some simulated ETH for contract interactions.

+### Configure your metamask
+Until we deploy on a real network, metamask can be configured to connect to your truffle network (required to view the site).

+* Click Custom RPC in your metamask networks
+  * The RPC URL should be `http://localhost:8545`
+  * The token ID should be 1337
+  * Network name whatever you choose

 **??TODO: deploying contracts??**